nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

  - setData(data)

     You can use this to reset the data used.
-Note that axis scaling, ticks, legend etc. will not be recomputed (use setupGrid() to do that).
+Note that axis scaling, ticks, legend etc. will not to recomputed (use setupGrid() to do that).
 You'll probably want to call draw() afterwards.

     You can use this function to speed up redrawing a small plot if